MHillier98/IntroToComputerGraphics-CityGenerator/README.md

 `npm install http-server -g`

-Open the base folder, type in `http-server -c-1` to start a local server.
+Open the base folder and type in the command `http-server -c-1` to start a local server.

 If you do not run this from a server, images don't seem to load at all.

-# Requirements
-//todo

 # Group members - Group 10
-//todo
+* Matthew Hillier
+* Longyong Li
+* Josh Masangcay
+* Alex Munoz
+* Mitchell Sanderson